pulumi/registry/themes/default/content/registry/packages/random/installation-configuration.md

 ---
 title: Random Setup
 meta_desc: |
-    Setup for infrastructure as code in the Pulumi <placeholder> package
+    Setup for infrastructure as code in the Pulumi Random package
 layout: installation
 ---